hawleyfarm/hawleyfarm.github.com/content/info/covid-19.md

 email,     info@hawleyfarm.co.uk

-Thank you for reading, we look forward to meeting you at a social distance.
+Thank you for reading, we look forward to meeting you, at a social distance.